310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu. it’ll be alright, because we’re all running down the same path.
+fufu. it will be alright, because we are all running down the [same path].

-even if there are times we can’t see each other’s faces, our hearts are still in the same place.
+even if there are times we cannot see each other’s [faces], our hearts are always [one] and the [same].

-it’ll aaalways be like that, forever.
+we will aaalways be together, forever.
 {% endbubble %}

 {% bubble Shinobu %}